Chickasaw Bricktown Ballpark: History of ballparks in Oklahoma City

 Amateur teams started playing on makeshift fields shortly after the state's Land Run in 1889 in a centrally located site near where Bricktown sits today.
 In fact, Chickasaw Bricktown Ballpark sits within a block of the original site.

 The city's first ballpark structure was Colcord Field, located along the banks of the North Canadian River in 1904, which was home to Oklahoma City's first professional baseball team.
 The facility was also called Saratoga Park, Liberty Park and Western League Park before being destroyed by flooding in 1923.

 Holland Field, located at NW 4 and Pennsylvania, was built in 1924 and later became Tribe Park in the early 1940s and Texas League Park in 1946.

 All Sports Stadium opened in 1962 and was located at NW 10th Street and May at the state fairgrounds.
 The 89ers played there for 36 seasons.

 Chickasaw Bricktown Ballpark celebrated its 20th season in 2017 at which numerous festivities were held throughout the season to mark this milestone, including a kickoff luncheon prior to the season featuring former OKC mayors and PCL President Branch B. Rickey.
 A commemorative brick display benefitting the OKC Dodgers Baseball Foundation was unveiled on the Mickey Mantle Plaza and fans were able to vote online throughout the season to select an All-Ballpark Team and determine the best players to step on the field at Chickasaw Bricktown Ballpark.
 Ceremonial first pitches took place throughout the season, players wore special 20th Season jerseys, new merchandise was introduced in the Team Store and a 20th Season Stein was given away to fans to help mark the special occasion.

+Transportation

+The Chickasaw Bricktown Ballpark is served by the Oklahoma City Streetcar at Ballpark station.